 The current adopted concurrency standard is the existing person trip capacity.
 The existing person trip capacity is a function of the amount of funded capacity improvement projects that are in the adopted transportation capital facility plan (CFP).

-Kirkland’s newly adopted existing person trip capacity standard effective January 1, 2016 is 6,200 person trips.
+Kirkland’s current trip capacity standard is 11,716 person trips.

-Developments applying for concurrency after January 1, 2016 shall be tested against the 6,200 person trips standard until person trip capacity is altered by revisions to the funded transportation CIP or to the transportation CFP.
+Developments applying for concurrency shall be tested against the standard until person trip capacity is altered by revisions to the funded transportation CIP or to the transportation CFP.